Tonywuhk/realai.org/impacts.md

 [Adam (2017)](https://arxiv.org/abs/1706.05143) warns that recent advances in machine learning has made it "possible to unleash incredibly powerful, human-like armies of social bots, in potentially well coordinated campaigns of deception and influence."

+## Links

+* [AIimpacts.org](http://aiimpacts.org/) aims to improve our understanding of the likely impacts of human-level artificial intelligence.
+* [AI Now](https://artificialintelligencenow.com/) is a New York-based research initiative working across disciplines to understand AI's social impacts.

 ## References

 * 2017 June 16, Terrence Adams.
 [AI-Powered Social Bots](https://arxiv.org/abs/1706.05143). *arXiv:1706.05143*.